Early in-person voting in North Carolina exceeds 2020 total

 All but four of 80 early-voting sites initially planned for the 25 counties were open on the first day, Oct.
 17. And a state law enacted last week required elections boards in Henderson and McDowell counties to open more early-voting sites this week.

-“Voter turnout in the 25 Helene disaster counties continue to outpace voter turnout statewide,” Brinson Bell told reporters.
+“Voter turnout in the 25 Helene disaster counties continue to outpace voter turnout statewide,” state board Executive Director Karen Brinson Bell told reporters.
 “We are very proud to say that and tremendously proud of the resilient and strong people of western North Carolina.”

 In addition to president, North Carolina residents next week are choosing a new governor, attorney general and several other statewide positions, along with members of the U.S. House and state General Assembly.